DLR-SC/tigl/.github/pull_request_template.md

 - [ ] The new code complies with the TiGL style guide.
 - [ ] New classes have been added to the Python interface.
 - [ ] API changes were documented properly in tigl.h.
+- [ ] Changes were documented in tigl/ChangeLog.md